Trevelopment/mazdatweaks/serial.md

 # **CMU Serial Access**

 **In FW v59.00.502 and higher the CMU is locked down and users cannot access to their own systems and can no longer install tweaks.**  Currently the only way to circumvent this is to make a serial connection and follow these instructions very carefully.
 This process will allow you to run tweaks from USB.
+**[EXTRA INSTRUCTIONS FOR FW v70.00.335](/id7) and higher.
+Serial connection will need to be made before updating or FW reinstall to regain root access.**
 ### **_A huge Thank You to [Albuyeh](http://www.albuyeh.com/) for writing these detailed instructions._**

 ## Parts/Equipment Needed: